-Community Type Description Maritime hammock is a predominantly evergreen hardwood forest that occurs on deep well-drained sandy soils with shell fragments.
-Maritime hammock forests grow on stabilized coastal dunes at various distances from the hammock provide migrating songbirds with crucial resting and foraging areas on their fall and spring migratories.
-On the Florida Panhandle coast, maritime hammock is found only in isolated pockets where shell substrate (FNAI 2010).
-Within the St. Andrew Bay watershed, a small stand of mature maritime hammock can side of Shell Island at the St. Andrew State Park near Spanish Ante cove, as well as at Camp Helen State Park Systems Center in Bay County (FDEP 2016k, FNAI 2016a).
+Community Type Description Maritime Hammock Maritime hammock is a predominantly evergreen hardwood forest that occurs on deep well-drained sandy soils or sandy soils mixed with shell fragments.
+Maritime hammock forests grow on stabilized coastal dunes at various distances from the shoreline.
+Maritime hammocks provide migrating songbirds with crucial resting and foraging areas on their fall and spring migrations to and from the tropics.
+On the Florida Panhandle coast, maritime hammock is found only in isolated pockets where shell is mixed with sandy substrate (FNAI 2010).
+Within the St. Andrew Bay watershed, a small stand of mature maritime hammock can be found on the north side of Shell Island at the St. Andrew State Park near Spanish Ante cove, as well as at Camp Helen State Park and the Naval Coastal Systems Center in Bay County (FDEP 2016f, FNAI 2016a).
 Shell Mounds Shell mounds are a relic of generations of Native Americans who lived along the Florida coast and discarded clams, oysters, whelks, and other shells in small hills.
 These mounds of shell support an assemblage of calciphilic plant species.
 Originally, there were many such shell mounds along coastal lagoons and near the mouths of rivers, however presently many are surrounded by marshes (FNAI 2010).
 Artifacts found throughout Gulf County provide evidence of habitation by Native Americans beginning around 1500 B.C., however projectile points found near the town of Overstreet may be 10,000 years old (USDA 2001).
 Native Americans once inhabited the St. Joseph Peninsula and gathered shellfish from the bay's pristine waters.
 Prehistoric and Native occupations spanned the third major stage of cultural development in North America: the Woodland stage.
 During this period, populations along the coast increased, coinciding with sea levels stabilizing around 400 B.C., as a result, the coastline is spotted with shell-mound associated ecological communities (FDEP 2008).
-Transitional and Wo etland Communities Basin Marsh Basin marshes, unlike depression marshes, are marshes that lack a fire-maintained matrix community and rather, occur in relative isolation as larger landscape features.
+Transitional and We tland Communities Basin Marsh Basin marshes, unlike depression marshes, are marshes that lack a fire-maintained matrix community and rather, occur in relative isolation as larger landscape features.
 Basin marshes are regularly inundated freshwater from local rainfall, as they occur around fluctuating shorelines, on former "disappearing" lake bottoms, and at the bead of broad, low basins marking former embayments of the last high-sea level stand.
 Species composition is heterogeneous both within and between marshes and generally includes submerged, floating, and emergent vegetation with intermittent shrubby patches.
-Common species include maidencane ( Panicum hemitomon ), sawgrass ( Cladium sp. ), bulltongue arrowhead ( Sagittaria lancifolia ), pickerelweed ( Pontederia cordata ), and cordgrass ( Spartina sp. ) (FNAI 2010).
+Common species include maidencane (Panicum hemitomon), sawgrass (Cladium sp.), bulltongue arrowhead (Sagittaria lancifolia), pickerelweed (Pontederia cordata), and cordgrass (Spartina sp.)
+(FNAI 2010).
 In the St. Andrew Bay watershed, basin marsh occurs in the St. Andrew State Park with the largest community (Buttonbush Marsh) occurring west of the main park drive.
-Buttonbush Marsh was impacted by an impoundment in the 1930's, which created Gator Lake in the center of the basin marsh (FDEP2016k).
-Basin Swamp Basin swamp is a wetland vegetated with hydrophytic trees, commonly including pond cypress ( Taxodium ascendens ) and swamp tupelo ( Nyssa sylvatica var. biflora ) and shrubs that can withstand an extended hydro-period.
+Buttonbush Marsh was impacted by an impoundment in the 1930's, which created Gator Lake in the center of the basin marsh (FDEP2016f).
+Basin Swamp Basin swamp is a wetland vegetated with hydrophytic trees, commonly including pond cypress (Taxodium ascendens) and swamp tupelo (Nyssa sylvatica var. biflora) and shrubs that can withstand an extended hydro-period.
 Basin swamps are characterized by highly variable species composition and are expressed in a variety of shapes and sizes due to their occurrence in a variety of landscape positions including old lake beds or river basins, or ancient coastal swales and lagoons that existed during higher sea levels.
 Basin swamps can also exist around lakes and are sometimes headwater sources for major rivers.
 Many basin swamps have been heavily harvested and undergone significant hydrological changes due to the conversion of adjacent uplands to agricultural and silvicultural lands (FNAI 2010).